ripobjc/ripobjc.github.io/en/_posts/2022-05-25-xcode-disable-implicitly-retain-self-warning.md

 tags: objective-c clang xcode
 ---

-GCD block is not popular but useful.
+GCD block seams not so popular but I find it useful.

 However, this kind of code

 {% comment %}